Overview

 Loan Funds Received

 Please be aware that manual transactions in the same way that automatically synced transactions do, so you may not see the balance reduced if you're making a manual transaction to send collateral out, for example.
-For transactions where you receive loan funds or pay back a loan, those transactions can be set with "Ignore" by clicking "ignore transaction" in the menu as seen in the screenshot above.
-Please see for more information about crypto-collateralized loans.

 Fees